 On this page you'll find information on and links to local support services who can support you in your role as a parent carer.

-Our adult / young carers e-learning courses are currently unavailable, but a new course that takes a ‘whole family’ approach to the role of both adult and young carers will be available in July 2017.
+Our adult / young carers e-learning courses are currently unavailable, but a new course that takes a ‘whole family’ approach to the role of both adult and young carers should be available from October 2017.

 The Buzz Network is a service for parent carers of children with additional needs.
 Through signing up to the buzz network you can have access to:

 - Short Breaks from caring for your child/young person (subject to eligibility)